 - 15. Another example of the harm to LULAC's membership is LULAC Member B. LULAC Member B lives and votes in the South Side area of Corpus Christi.
 LULAC Member B is a Latino registered voter and plans to vote again in future elections.
 In the challenged plan, LULAC Member B lives in CD27 which has 49.2% HCVAP and is not a Latino opportunity district.
-LULAC Member B also lives in ED2 which, as described below, is a "packed" Latino district.
 LULAC Member B lives in an area where two or more balanced HCVAP majority districts can and should be created that will provide Latino voters the opportunity to elect their preferred candidate.
-One such example of a Latino opportunity district is LULAC Proposed CD27, where LULAC Member B also lives as well as LULAC Proposed ED2.
-Because LULAC Member B lives in a district where Latino voters are "packed" instead of in a Latino majority district that offers the opportunity to elect the Latino preferred candidate, LULAC Member B is further injured by the changes in the challenged redistricting plan bearing more heavily on Latino voters than Anglos. - 16.
+One such example of a Latino opportunity district is LULAC Proposed CD27, where LULAC Member B also lives.
+Because LULAC Member B does not live in a Latino majority district that offers the opportunity to elect the Latino preferred candidate, LULAC Member B's vote is diluted.
+LULAC Member B is further injured by the changes in the challenged redistricting plan bearing more heavily on Latino voters than Anglos. - 16.
 Another example of the harm to LULAC's membership is LULAC Member C. LULAC Member C lives and votes in the Bay Area of Corpus Christi.
 LULAC Member C is a Latino registered voter and plans to vote again in future elections.
-In the challenged plan, LULAC

-Member C lives in CD27 which has 49.2% HCVAP and is not a Latino opportunity district.
-LULAC Member C also lives in ED2 which, as described below, is a "packed" Latino district.
+In the challenged plan, LULAC Member C lives in CD27 which has 49.2% HCVAP and is not a Latino opportunity district.
 LULAC Member C lives in an area where two or more balanced HCVAP majority districts can and should be created that will provide Latino voters the opportunity to elect their preferred candidate.
-One such example of a Latino opportunity district is LULAC Proposed CD27, where LULAC Member C also lives as well as LULAC Proposed ED2.
-Because LULAC Member C lives in a district where Latino voters are "packed" instead of in a Latino majority district that offers the opportunity to elect the Latino preferred candidate, LULAC Member C's vote is diluted.
+One such example of a Latino opportunity district is LULAC Proposed CD27, where LULAC Member C also lives.
+Because LULAC Member C does not live in a Latino majority district that offers the opportunity to elect the Latino preferred candidate, LULAC Member C's vote is diluted.
 LULAC Member C is further injured by the changes in the challenged redistricting plan bearing more heavily on Latino voters than Anglos.